airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

 that function parametersfunction parameters are pushed onto the stack before function calls.
 These constants (prefixed with `ST` for clarity) define where in the stack we should expect to find each piece of data.
-The return addressreturn address is at position 4 + ESP, the length of the buffer is at position 8 + ESP, and the address of the buffer is at position 12 + ESP.
+The return addressreturn address is at position 4 + *%esp*, the length of the buffer is at position 8 + *%esp*, and the address of the buffer is at position 12 + *%esp*.
 Using symbols for these numbers instead of the numbers themselves makes it easier to see what data is being used and moved.

 Next comes the label `convert_to_upper`.
 This is the entry point of the function.
 The first two lines are our standard function lines to save